Chief Information Officer, IBM Corporation

 Kathryn is passionate about leading teams, driving innovation, and delivering high-value solutions that meet the ever-changing needs of IT customers.
 Kathryn has held various technical, management, and executive positions in research, development, and business.
 She led IBM Industry Research focused on creating differentiated cognitive applications for industries like healthcare, manufacturing, and financial services.
 She also led offering management for IBM Z and LinuxONE, including strategy, delivery, and go-to-market for platform growth initiatives.
 In addition, she led microprocessor, systems technology, and silicon device development teams.
 Kathryn began her career at IBM Research as a technical contributor to double-gate transistor fabrication, three-dimensional device integration, and semiconductor applications of self-assembling materials.

 Kathryn’s innovative technical research has been recognized with various industry awards.
-She holds more than 65 U.S. patents, and she is a prolific writer with more than 60 technical publications.
+She holds more than 65 U.S. patents, and she is a prolific writer with over 60 technical publications.
 She is the author of the mother-of-invention.net blog about leadership, science, and innovation.
 Kathryn earned a Ph.D. from Stanford University and a B.S. degree from Yale University, both in applied physics.
 She is active in mentoring, inspiring, and recruiting scientists and engineers of all ages and advocating for greater diversity in the industry.